Table of Contents

 Python and Conda

 We will be using Python for a large part of the program, and conda as our Python package manager.
-To install Python and the conda package manager, we will use the Miniconda platform (read more here).
+To install Python and the conda package manager, we will use the Miniforge platform (read more here).

-Select the appropiate link:
+Select the appropriate link:

 After installation, restart the terminal.
 If the installation was successful, you will see (base) prepending to your prompt string.
 To confirm that conda is working, you can ask it which version was installed: